menu

 Also of interest is that Benton has more people living here who work in computers and math than 95% of the places in the US.

-As is often the case in a small town, Benton doesn't have a public transportation system that people use for their commute.
+Benton is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Benton citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.83% of adults 25 and older in Benton have a college degree.
+In terms of college education, Benton is nearly on par with the US average for all cities of 21.84%: 18.83% of adults 25 and older in Benton have a bachelor's degree or advanced degree.

 The per capita income in Benton in 2022 was $31,330, which is upper middle income relative to Mississippi, and middle income relative to the rest of the US.
 This equates to an annual income of $125,320 for a family of four.
 However, Benton contains both very wealthy and poor people as well.